OB-lab/James_et_al._2021-MBE/README.md

 ./filter_hwe_by_pop.pl -v all_joint_FB.Q30mac1dp3irMaxDP100MinDP10mpp50md80ind.recode.vcf -p all_inds_pops.txt -o all_joint_FB.Q30mac1dp3irMaxDP100MinDP10mpp50md80indHWE
 ```

-This file was renamed to: *all_rel_50pp_80md_HWE.vcf*
+(This file was renamed to: *all_rel_50pp_80md_HWE.vcf*)

-We also explored variations of the above SNP filtering parameters, ranging from ‘relaxed’ to ‘intermediate’ to ‘stringent’ filtering.
-We plotted PCAs to examine whether the clustering of populations was robust to variations in the dataset.
+We also explored variations of the above SNP filtering parameters, ranging from ‘relaxed’ to ‘intermediate’ to ‘stringent’ parameters.
+We plotted PCAs to examine whether the clustering of populations was robust to variations in the way SNPs were filtered.
 We also explored further filtering steps outlined in the ```dDocent``` SNP filtering pipeline (http://ddocent.com/filtering/).
-Populations consistently grouped into the same clusters, suggesting our data is robust to slight variations in SNP quality, and SNP numbers.
-Within our paper, we have used an ‘intermediate’ level of filtering.
+We found that populations consistently grouped into the same clusters, suggesting our data is robust to slight variations in SNP quality, and SNP numbers.
+Within our paper (the code presented above), we have used an ‘intermediate’ level of filtering.

-Despite the normalisation process before merging the per-population VCF files (outlined above), a few duplicate SNPs remined within the final VCF file.
+However, despite the normalisation process before merging the per-population VCF files (outlined above), a few duplicate SNPs remined within the final VCF file.
 These were removed.
 First, the chromosome number and variant position were extracted from: *all_rel_50pp_80md_HWE.vcf *, with a colon separating them.

 ```
 bcftools query -f '%CHROM:%POS\n' all_rel_50pp_80md_HWE.vcf > all_rel_50pp_80md_HWE_stats.txt